 It would be best for you to reassure your significant other to make him feel less scared of losing you if indeed you actually care for him.
 You don’t want him to feel anger, anxiety, and other negative emotions because of your actions.
 Anger anxiety can be particularly troubling and you can avoid this by being a good partner.
 It might be good to know that your man cherishes you enough to feel afraid of losing you, but that doesn’t mean that you should want him to remain scared.
 Be a bit more careful before you hit “share tweet” on social media and try to show your partner that you love him.

-You can find a therapist that can help people to get through the pain of loss.
-There are many times where certain types of therapy will reveal that a person is still grieving even after years of being separated from a loved one.
+If this is something you face, there are steps you can take to address the worry.
+You can find a therapist that can help people to get through the pain of loss or the fear of it.
+Sometimes, in exploring the topic, one could find that a person is still grieving even after years of being separated from a loved one.
 When you’re grieving the loss of a loved one, it’s very easy to worry about losing loved ones again.
-Allow a good therapist to help you through this time in your life.
+Allow a trusted person in your life, such as a good therapist, to help you through this time in your life.
 When you’re grieving, it’s possible to find new ways to move forward.
-You just need a little advice as well as some solid coping mechanisms.
-You’ll be able to move forward without worrying quite so much about losing your girlfriend.

 If you’re still wondering if therapy is right for you, and how much therapy costs, please contact us at email@example.com.
 BetterHelp specializes in online therapy to help address all types of mental health concerns.
 If you’re interested in individual therapy, please reach out to firstname.lastname@example.org and check out our Instagram.
 For more information about BetterHelp as a company, please find us on